Join Us This Movember in Raising Awareness for Men’s Health – Explore Ways to Support Wellness

 The two types of inflammation

 Inflammation is part of the body’s immune response to foreign bacteria and harmful stimuli – a process that is necessary so that the body can begin healing.
-This type of inflammation is called acute inflammation – it happens when we get sick, injured or wounded, where white blood cells swarm to a specific area where they are trying to protect our bodies from something foreign.
+This type of inflammation is called acute inflammation – it happens when we get sick, injured or wounded, where white blood cells swarm to a specific area where they are trying to protect and heal our bodies from something that is causing us harm.
 We can often physically see acute inflammation in the form of swelling or redness.

 The other form of inflammation - chronic inflammation - is more worrying.
 Chronic inflammation is a prolonged inflammatory response.
 When we suffer from chronic inflammation, our bodies are in a constant state of alert.
 Where normally our immune system protects and heals, chronic inflammation, when left unchecked, can cause tissue damage or cause even more serious health issues that can lead to death.